Professor. Lawyer. Advocate. Advisor.

 Director of Capacity Building and Systems Change (January 2019 – June 2020)

-Lead the development of CSAJ’s systems change work by creating new projects related to commercial sexual exchange and strategies to address broader issues of economic security for survivors of domestic and sexual violence.
-Collaborated with issue area experts in Consumer Rights Law, Domestic Violence Law, Family Law, Civil Rights, and more to create webinars, resources, and other materials for use by attorneys and advocates in the field.
-Managed a budget as the lead on a brand-new project that developed the skills of legal advocates to address the economic costs of domestic and sexual violence.
+• Led the development of CSAJ’s systems change work by creating new projects related to commercial sexual exchange and strategies to address broader issues of economic security for survivors of domestic and sexual violence.

 Amara Legal Center, Washington, DC